 Gin mill.
 Pub.
 Tavern.
 Bar and Grill.
 Call it what you will.

 These places, often the center of social lives within neighborhoods, shared many characteristics, even though they catered to different clienteles.
 One particular place occupied a part of my life that seems, in glazed memory, to have lasted forever.
 In reality, it was a brief segment that set the direction for many lost years.

 The shotgun-style establishment somehow fit a very long bar, a center room divider, and a row of booths into an area no wider than a few supermarket aisles.
-A wall divided the front from the rear section.
+A wall separated the front from the rear section.
 The square-shaped back room held a pool table, an occasional makeshift stage, and on particularly wild nights, a motorcycle or two.

 This place, not unlike other spots in other memories, morphed from one reality to another as the sun rose and set.
 Patrons rarely crossed time zones, or if they did, soon moved on to an equally familiar spot at the family dinner table.

 A hearty few were able to blend with the crowd, whether day or night.
 They staked out a strategic spot at the scarred wooden bar, body hunched forward, arms protectively surrounding the dual chalices of a short shot and a tall beer.
 Fading eyes stole looks around the room and peered into the mirrors that ran the length of the wall behind the stick.